bibleup/docs/docs/customisation/index.md

 ```

 ::: tip
 `cite` element is usually styled in italics by most browser.
-You can reset this using the class selector.
+However, this has been changed to the default for BibleUp links.
 :::

 ## Credit BibleUp